groovy-tutorial/groovy-tutorial/groovytutorial/manuscript/06_40_Return.md

 This is very handy if your method is to be accessed as part of an API, especially by Java programs.

+## Sequential method calls

+In many examples I have used a method's returned value to set a value of a variable, in an `assert` or as the input to a `println`.
+As the return value has its own type, we can actually call a method straight from the method call.
+This can be useful if one method call is just an intermediary step towards our goal and we don't want to explicitly store its return value.

+In the example below I call the `tokenize` method which returns a List of the words in the `poem` I then call the `size` method for that list to determine how many words are in the poem:

+	def poem = '''\
+	Once a jolly swagman camped by a billabong
+	Under the shade of a coolibah tree,
+	And he sang as he watched and waited till his billy boiled:
+	"Who'll come a-waltzing Matilda, with me?"
+	'''

+	poem.tokenize().size()

+T> ## Safely navigate the sequence
+T> If we needed to be cautious we could have used the safe navigation operator:
+T> `poem?.tokenize()?.size()`